tpremoli/ltn-demonstrator/docs/setup.md

 1. Download the project from the [GitHub repository](https://github.com/2023-24-UoE-ECMM427/ltn-demonstrator) under the Releases tab.
 2. Extract the ZIP file to an appropriate location and open the resulting directory.
-3. Run the 'ltn-demonstrator.exe' program in release directory.
+3. Run the `ltn-demonstrator.exe` program in release directory.

 For details on usage, see the [usage guide](/docs/usage.md).